Creating a Case Set

 BindingSet2A.png

-Once enabled, select an existing Create Incident or Create Ticket enforcement action.
+After this option is enabled, select an existing Create Incident or Create Ticket enforcement action.
 Then, configure its Required Fields and optionally, its Additional Fields.
 Any new tickets generated by the selected third-party Enforcement Action will be automatically associated with the Axonius Case.

 📘